kristianwiklund/model-railroading/station restoration/README.md

 * 6 [smallest window](smallest_windows.stl)

 Printed result: [video](media/curing_video.mp4)

 The windows are way too thick (~15 cm to scale), but it will hopefully not be too visible.
+I'm still calibrating to new resin, it is likely possible to reduce the thickness at least to 0.5 mm.

+## Painting and cleaning the doors and windows

+After curing the models, I covered them with white primer.
+The support rafts were quite handy when painting.